 So, how?
 We're living in subsidized housing, so my husband's work is paying for 2/3 of the monthly rental costs.
 Our utility costs are low because our water is heated on-demand and we haven't bought one of those fancy, energy-hogging heater/air-conditioner units.
 The biggest cost saver for us, though, is the fact that we don't have a car.
 Gas, monthly payments, maintenance, insurance and taxes always cost us more than we were willing to admit when we were back in the US, especially since we had two vehicles.

-Probably the most tofu I will ever be able to buy
+Probably the most tofu I will ever be able to buy for less than 50 cents US |

 So really it just depends on what we buy.
 We're paying through the nose for milk (well that's a yucky visual...sorry), but we're coming out ahead by the end of every month.
 And we're still checking to make sure we haven't forgotten a bill because, really, we still can't believe it ourselves.